 Liz Warner — known to late-night Detroit audiences as Liz Copeland — is an award-winning multimedia journalist specializing in audio.
 She started in Detroit as a nightly live radio producer and host on NPR affiliate WDET in 1995.
 On a continual quest to get closer to the meaning behind the music, Liz has been credited as a music writer and editor, television host, event and exhibition curator, DJ, and event presenter and host.
 Warner’s recent radio shows have been broadcast on artist-centric Los Angeles broadcaster dublab.
-Currently, Warner’s Alternate Take is heard on Detroit Public Radio station WDET.
+Currently, Liz’s radio show, Alternate Take, is heard on Detroit Public Radio station WDET.

 Liz has viewed the world through the lens of sound from an early age.
 Whether tuning in to the FM airwaves on her older sister’s clock radio, singing in the choir, playing in the orchestra, or buying records to play on the family record player as a teenager, it was music that helped Liz find her voice.
 That voice continued to develop as she took to the radio airwaves.